Wolsingham: History

 Wolsingham sits at the confluence of the River Wear and Waskerley Beck.
 It is a small settlement and one of the first market towns in County Durham, potentially deriving its name from the legendary Germanic family the Waelsingas, or from the personal name "Wolfsige".
 The earliest known record of the town is to be found in Reginald of Durham's Life of Godric where it is stated that the saint lived there for almost two years about 1120 AD with Elric the hermit.

 Wolsingham was then a thriving community, holding land by servile tenure.
 There were shepherds, plough-makers, beekeepers, forest keepers, wood turners, carters, etc. They toiled for two purposes – producing corn and other foodstuffs for themselves and supplying the larder of the Bishop's Castle.
 The bishop and his friends indulged in hawking, but hunting for red deer in the parks of Wolsingham and Stanhope was their principal pastime.
 The bishops' hunting forest in Weardale was the second largest in England after the New Forest.

-The oldest houses in Wolsingham are at Whitfield Place on Front Street, there are three cottages, the left-most dated 1677 and with the initials 'DM'.
+The oldest houses in Wolsingham are at Whitfield Place on Front Street.
+There are three cottages, the left-most dated 1677 and with the initials 'DM'.

 The other properties here have an even longer history.
 They are said to have been converted from the former Pack Horse Inn where Edward III may have rested on returning from his unfruitful encounter with the Scots in Weardale in April 1327.
 Another king, Charles II, is said to have ridden his horse up the internal staircase of the house in the 17th century and it still has an impressive staircase today.

-In 1615, a market charter was granted to the bailiff and inhabitants of Wolsingham, and in 1667 the charter was confirmed with the appointment of a piece of land to hold the market and fairs.
-This market was of considerable importance and offered many facilities to the surrounding districts.
+In 1615 a market charter was granted to the bailiff and inhabitants of Wolsingham, and in 1667 the charter was confirmed with the allocation of a piece of land to hold the market and fairs.
+This market was of considerable importance and offered many facilities to the surrounding district.
 There were several looms in the town; table linens, draperies, weaving materials and clothes were always in demand.
 Drapers from Yorkshire and Newcastle upon Tyne frequented the market, as did hatters from Hexham and Barnard Castle.
 Spices and gingerbread were also on sale.